Background and activities

 My academic interests are heterogeneous architectures, energy efficiency via application- or domain-specific accelerators.
 My current research focus is accelerating irregular applications using reconfigurable logic to achieve high performance and energy efficiency.
 I also work with the SHMAC (Single-ISA Heterogeneous Manycore Computer) project as part of the EECS (Energy Efficient Computing Systems) strategic research area.

-I am also interested in ease-of-programmability for heterogeneous architectures, system software and energy-efficient embedded systems.
+I am also interested in ease-of-programmability for heterogeneous architectures, programming models an abstractions for accelerating algorithms, system software and energy-efficient embedded systems.

 - PhD (Computer Architecture), NTNU, 2013 - present